EaseApp/javascript-client/README.md

 ### Parameters:

-The save method takes in 3 paramaters
+The save method takes in 3 parameters

 `path`: The path for the data to be stored in
 `data`: A JSON object of the data to store